andrewfstratton/quando/docs/creating_new_blocks.md

 _Note: reading this section will help with the next section - creating new Blocks._

-First, drag a New Block into the editor.  _If you 'Test' this, you should see a very short, empty, row in the colour of the Class chosen._
+First, drag a UI Block into the editor.  _If you 'Test' this, you should see a very short, empty, row in the colour of the Class chosen._

 ### Creating an Action Block UI - User Interface